 On the eve of the anniversary marking the regicide, the Investigation Committee announced that the remains were “authentic”.
 Despite the announcement, the ROC remained silent.
 The commemoration could have been a great and solemn moment of truth, a time to reflect on the passage from one era of Russia’s tragic history to another.
 Many (myself included) were hopeful that both the examination and investigation would conclude before the 2018 centenary.

 Sadly, the 100th anniversary of the Romanovs’ deaths passed with little notice in Russia.
 The Russian government ignored the anniversary, as it surprisingly did the year before, when Russia marked the 100th anniversary of the 1917 October Revolution.
-No prominent state museums or venues hosted events to mark the anniversary.
+None of the prominent state museums or venues hosted events to mark the anniversary.
 The few exhibitions and other events organized were tellingly modest.

 The Fate of the Ekaterinburg Remains

 In the summer of 2000, the Moscow Patriarchate canonized Nicholas II, his wife, and five children as Royal Passion-Bearers.
-[NB: Nicholas II, his wife, and five children were canonized as saints by the Russian Orthodox Church Outside Russia (ROCOR) in 1981] The ROC’s official recognition of the Ekaterinburg remains would result in an elaborate glorification ceremony headed by His Holiness Patriarch Kirill of Moscow and all Russia.
+[Nicholas II, his wife, and five children were canonized as martyrs by the Russian Orthodox Church Outside Russia (ROCOR) in 1981] The ROC’s official recognition of the Ekaterinburg remains would result in an elaborate glorification ceremony headed by His Holiness Patriarch Kirill of Moscow and all Russia.

-Many people are expecting that the remains of the Tsesarevich Alexei and his sister, Grand Duchess Maria will be interred with those of their family in the Saint Catherine Chapel of the Saints Peter and Paul Cathedral.
+Many people continue to ask when the remains of Tsesarevich Alexei and his sister, Grand Duchess Maria will be interred with those of the rest of their family in the Saint Catherine Chapel of the Saints Peter and Paul Cathedral.
 The ROC’s recognition of the Ekaterinburg remains would make this highly unlikely for a number of reasons.

 Both the Saint Catherine Chapel and the SS Peter and Paul Cathedral are currently museums under the administration of the State Museum of the History of St. Petersburg, in which visitors must pay an admission fee to gain entry to view the Romanov tombs as a tourist attraction.
 This is something that the ROC would vehemently oppose, and rightly so!

-If there is any truth to this rumour, it only adds further speculation that the ROC have no plans to rebury the entire Imperial Family in the St. Catherine Chapel, but as Holy Relics interred in a new cathedral named in their honour, where Orthodox Christians can come to venerate them.
+If there is any truth to this rumour, it only adds further speculation that the ROC have no plans to rebury the entire Imperial Family in the St. Catherine Chapel.

-It is important to add that by accepting the remains as authentic, the ROC must also acknowledge that for the past 100 years, they were wrong.
+It is important to add that by accepting the remains as authentic, the ROC will be forced to acknowledge that for more than 100 years, they were wrong.
 This in itself may be perceived by many as a great embarrassment and humiliation to the church.

 Will the Imperial Family be reinterred in Ekaterinburg?